-Both field and office reinspection was conducted for tax year 2023.
+Both field and office reinspection was conducted for tax year 2025.
+Office reinspection was conducted by the district's appraisers and contract appraisers.
+Field reinspection was conducted by the district's appraisers.
 Appraisers are responsible for verifying the characteristics of each property visited.
-When changes are identified, they are keyed to the 2023 database.
+When changes are identified, they are keyed to the 2025 database.
 The confirmation of sales data and verification of characteristics of sold properties were incorporated with any accounts selected for field inspection.
 During office reinspection, properties are inspected using current aerial photos provided by our software vendor.
 Appraisers are able to verify external characteristics, measure walls, and identify economic influences.
 If the improvements are not visible due to tree cover, or changes in the property are too substantial to fix from the office, a field inspection is performed.

 Our goal is to comply with generally recognized guidelines that recommend reinspection of property every four to six years.
-For tax year 2023, we inspected almost 235,000 properties.
+For tax year 2025, we inspected almost 274,100 properties.